SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

 * Semantics: What the program means

 Lexical Analyzer:
-* groups sequences of characters (identifiers, keywords, operators, etc.) into meaningful units called lexemes, each of which is represented as a single token in the form <token name, attribute value>.
+* converts groups sequences of characters (identifiers, keywords, operators, etc.) into meaningful units called lexemes, each of which is represented as a single token in the form <token name, attribute value>.
     - Token name: terminal symbol
     - Attribute value: pointer to the symbol table.